konflux-ci/build-definitions/partners/README.md

 ### How to debug the CI failures in my submitted Task?

 Check the logs of the `check-partner-tasks` Task in the `build-definitions-pull-request` PR check.
-If you see the Task `yaml-lint-check` has failed, then your Task YAML contains yaml-lint errors.

 ### Checks